|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 COLD SHUTDOWN CONTROL:

 There are two completely redundant nuclear reaction shutdown systems.
 These systems operate by gravity withdrawal of every second mobile active fuel bundle in a chequer board pattern.
-Hence in total there are three independent nuclear reaction shutdown systems.
+Hence in total there are two independent nuclear reaction cold shutdown systems as well as the warm shutdown system which is normally used for maintaining the reactor setpoint temperature.

 LIQUID SODIUM CONTAINMENT: